yanghenryliu/yanghenryliu.github.io/_pages/cv.md

 Service and leadership
 ======
+Member of Technical Committees of the IEEE Consumer Technology Society (IEEE CTSoc) for the theme: Machine Learning, Deep Learning, and AI in Consumer Electronics (MDA) (Mar.
+2025)

 * Area Chair
   * The Association for Computational Linguistics (ACL) Rolling Review (ARR) 2025 February Chair